burgerks/hamburglar/README.md

 and the `sweet+savory` food set draws an extra value per image to pick a folder, so single-folder sets reproduce exactly as before while `sweet+savory` has its own draw pattern.

+## iEEG notes

+- Triggers: every event sends the same marker, a comma.
+Choose `serial` (writes the byte `,` = 0x2C to the configured port) or `parallel` (writes the comma byte 44).
+With no device present the marker is logged only.
+Event identity is preserved in the `.log` labels and in the data file via `trial_type` and the onset-time columns.
+The event set includes the new `anticipation` marker for the pre-feedback fixation.
+If your recording system needs a different transport or a distinct code per event, that is a small change in the `Triggers` class and `EVENT_CODES`.
+- Photodiode: a white square pulses bottom-right at every event onset (choice, anticipatory fixation, outcome, cue, target square, feedback).
+Reposition or resize `pd_stim` for your sensor.
+- Timing is frame-locked; onset timestamps in the data are flip times.